-It is the responsibility of the supervisor to provide the student with regular information as to the student's progress (to ensure that the student feels properly directed and able to communicate with the supervisor), and, where problems arise, provide guidance and assistance as to necessary corrective action.
-Also, to complete the termly Graduate Reporting System (GSR) report.

-Supervisors (particularly in the sciences) are responsible for all aspects of safety of students under their control, and in particular for the safe conduct of all experiments carried out in the course of their students' research.
+- All students in the Medical Sciences Division must have at least two supervisors.
+A variety of different models for the supervisory team can work well, depending on the project and the needs of the student.
+A student should have had a second supervisor appointed by the end of their first term if not identified at the time they started their studies. - It is the responsibility of the supervisor to provide the student with regular information as to the student's progress (to ensure that the student feels properly directed and able to communicate with the supervisor), and, where problems arise, provide guidance and assistance as to necessary corrective action.
+Also, to complete the termly Graduate Reporting System (GSR) report. - Supervisors are responsible for all aspects of safety for their students and for the safe conduct of all experiments carried out during their students' research.